codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 ## What is next

-As awesome as our tokenizer is, all we have done is converted the problem from "converting a string into an Exprsesions" to the problem of "converting a list of tokens into an expression".
+As awesome as our tokenizer is, all we have done is converted the problem from "converting a string into an Expressions" to the problem of "converting a list of tokens into an expression".
 It is small step, but one in the right direction.
 The larger problem is for our `Parser` to solve, which is what we are going to write in the next post.

 ## Full code